JesusAOchoa/post-install-config/README.md

 <h2>Configuration Steps:</p>
 </p>
 </p>
-Please, note that all the bellow manip are as Admin.</p>
+Please, note that all the below manip are as Admin.</p>
 </p>
 Step 1.
 Configure Roles: </p>